sarahgoodwin93/kmc-projects/README.md

 The main goal of the site is to offer a one-stop-shop for clients of KMC Projects.
 This main goal can be split into smaller goals, they include
 - Being able to be able to contact KMC Projects and enquire about working with them.
 - See what kind of services KMC Projects offer
-- Read about case studies
+- Read about case studies to see they type of work they can provide
 - Purchase parts from the distribution products list
-- Login and see their purchase histroy
+- Login and see their order histroy

 # Business Model

 The business model is both a business-to-customer and business-to-business as they work both with individual professionsals, companies and clients.
 For business to customer, the site provides a list of products to purchase, the customer can do this without being a client of KMC Projects and can purchase as a one off item.

-For business to business, the site provides business a contact form to get in touch with KMC project in order to work with them.
+For business to business, the site provides business a contact form to get in touch with KMC project in order to work with them from their list of services or ask for a bespoke offering.
 Businesses can also purchase from the prodcuts page.
 Both businesses and customers can create a login in order to see their purchase histroy.

+When speaking with Kevin from KMC Projects he said this business model worked well for them as it allowed a range of people to come and see what they can do.
+This is called a [Business to Many](https://en.wikipedia.org/wiki/Business_to_many#:~:text=With%20both%20B2B%20and%20B2C,more%20quickly%20on%20the%20market.
+"Business to many wikipedia") or B2M

 ## Target Audience

 KMC Projects target audience focus on the hydraulic industry, businesses involved in construction, manufacturing, infrastructure development, and related sectors.
 Their clients often know what they need before coming to the site.
 The audience main goals are to
 - Contact KMC Project
-- Find parts they are already looking for
+- Find parts they are already looking for (using part number, or sometimes part name)

 # Agile Development